Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

 • Mineral impressions: Chalk, wet stones

 A perfect example is Pol Roger Brut Réserve in its first three years.
-Here, the fruit literally explodes in the glass – crisp apples, juicy citrus fruits, and a vibrant minerality typical of the Pinot-dominated cuvées from Épernay.
+Here the fruit literally explodes in the glass: crisp apples, juicy citrus fruits and a vibrant minerality typical of the Pinot-dominated cuvées from Épernay.

 Secondary Aromas: The Yeast Revolution (5-15 Years)

-Characteristic developments:
+Characteristic Developments:

 • Brioche and bread: Freshly baked bread, croissants

-• Nuts: Hazelnuts, almonds, roasted walnuts
+• Nuts: Hazelnuts, almonds, toasted walnuts

 • Honey: Acacia, linden blossom honey